rdf-elixir/rdf-ex/README.md

 ## Features

-- aims to be fully compatible with the RDF 1.1 specification; any incompatibility is considered a bug
+- fully compatible with the RDF 1.1 specification
-- pure Elixir implementation
 - no dependencies
 - in-memory data structures for RDF descriptions, RDF graphs and RDF datasets
-- support for RDF vocabularies via Elixir modules for safe, i.e. compile-time checked and concise usage of the URIs of vocabularies, resembling QNames
+- support for RDF vocabularies via Elixir modules for safe, i.e. compile-time checked and concise usage of URIs
 - XML schema datatypes for RDF literals (not yet all supported)
 - sigils for the most common types of nodes, i.e. URIs, literals and blank nodes
 - a description DSL resembling Turtle in Elixir